A compilation of WashU resources for course planning

 Faculty preparing course-packets of photocopied readings for their students often do so at Kinko’s-FedEx in Mallinckrodt Center, or at Hi-Tec Copy Center at the corner of Forest Park Parkway and Big Bend Boulevard (across from the northwest corner of the Danforth Campus).
 If you are planning to prepare a course packet, or to provide copies of printed materials for students by some other means—including the Libraries’ reserve systems (see below), you should consult the University’s guide to copyright and fair use.

 Using this tool, you can submit midterm and final course grades electronically.
 You can also submit grades directly to EGrades from the Blackboard grade-book.

-This Web site provides demographics and other information on Washington University’s students, as well as its faculty and academic programs.
-You can learn much more about what to expect of your students and of the experience of teaching at Washington University by speaking with your colleagues or by participating in Teaching Center programs.
+You can find demographics and other information on Washington University’s students, as well as its faculty and academic programs.
+You can learn much more about what to expect of your students and of the experience of teaching at Washington University by speaking with your colleagues or by participating in Center for Teaching and Learning programs.

 Students use WebSTAC for a variety of purposes, including planning curricula, registering for classes, and checking grades.